 Long Sleeve Shirts and Trousers

 The best thing to do is to put on zipper trousers, because this way you can always shorten your trousers quickly in case it gets too warm.
 Regarding what to wear in the Amazon rainforest, long sleeves and long trousers are probably the best tip we can give you, because they help you avoid getting bitten by mosquitos or other insects.

-You can bring your t-shirts and tank tops for the time at the lodge.
+You can bring your t-shirts and tank tops for the time at the Amazon lodge in Iquitos.